acrokeMIT/acrokeMIT/content/publication/a-rapid-total-synthesis-of-ciprofloxacin-hydrochloride-in-continuous-flow/index.md

 publication: "_Angewandte Chemie 56(30) 8870-8873_, DOI: 10.1002/anie.201703812"
 url_pdf: https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.201703812
 url_source: https://onlinelibrary.wiley.com/doi/10.1002/anie.201703812
-sumary: "Within a total residence time of 9 min, the sodium salt of ciprofloxacin was prepared from simple building blocks via a linear sequence of six chemical reactions in five flow reactors.
+summary: "Within a total residence time of 9 min, the sodium salt of ciprofloxacin was prepared from simple building blocks via a linear sequence of six chemical reactions in five flow reactors.
 Sequential offline acidifications and filtrations afforded ciprofloxacin and ciprofloxacin hydrochloride.
 The overall yield of the eight-step sequence was 60 %.
 No separation of intermediates was required throughout the synthesis when a single acylation reaction was applied to remove the main byproduct, dimethylamine."
 draft: false
 featured: false
 tags: